hankcs/HanLP/README.md

              '2021年 HanLPv2.1为生产环境带来次世代最先进的多语种NLP技术。']))
 ```

-In particular, the Python `HanLPClient` can also be used as a callable function following the same semantics.
+- In particular, the Python `HanLPClient` can also be used as a callable function following the same semantics.
 See [docs](https://hanlp.hankcs.com/docs/tutorial.html) for visualization, annotation guidelines and more details.
+- To process Chinese or Japanese, HanLP provides mono-lingual models in each language which significantly outperform the multi-lingual model.
+See [docs](https://hanlp.hankcs.com/docs/api/hanlp/pretrained/mtl.html) for the list of models.

 ## Train Your Own Models